 Cond lition Timing 7) Electrical and Telecommunications Ensure the development is provided with electricity and telecommunications services.
-Prior to commencement of use.
-8) Water Connection Ensure the development is connected to the existing reticulated water services provided to the site.
+Prior commencement use. to of 8) Water Connection Ensure the development is connected to the existing reticulated water services provided to the site.
 Should an alternative water supply be sought (i.e. on-site water tanks), approval in writing from Council is required.
-Prior to commencement of use.
-Advisory Note: This lot is part of a Tank Replenishment Scheme and is subject to different water service conditions.
+Prior commencement use. to of Advisory Note: This lot is part of a Tank Replenishment Scheme and is subject to different water service conditions.
 Refer to Fact Sheet: Tank Replenishment Scheme .
-9) Operational Works a) Obtain an Operational Works - Development Permit for the following: Prior to commencing any i) Earthworks; and ii) Access assessable works on-site. b) Submit a Construction Operational Works Notice to Commence Works for the following: Prior to commencement of works. i) Earthworks; and ii) Access c) Obtain an Acceptance of Works or On Maintenance for the works completed.
-At the completion of operational works.
-10) Plumbing and Drainage Works a) Obtain a plumbing and drainage works permit in accordance with the National Construction Code and the Plumbing and Drainage Act 2018 .
-Prior to commencing plumbing works. b) Obtain a final plumbing and drainage works certificate verifying the work has been completed in accordance with a) above.
-Prior to commencement of use.
-11) Building Works a) Obtain a building works development permit in accordance with the National Construction Code and the Planning Act 2016 .
-Prior to commencing building works. b) Obtain a Form 21 Final Inspection Certificate verifying the work has been completed in accordance with a) above.
-Prior to commencement of use.
+9) Operational Works a) Obtain an Operational Works - Development Permit for the following: to any i) Earthworks; and ii) Access assessable wo on-site. rks b) Submit a Construction Operational Works Notice to Commence Works for the following: Prior commencement works. to of i) Earthworks; and ii) Access c) Obtain an Acceptance of Works or On Maintenance for the works completed.
+At the completion operational works 10) Plumbing and Drainage Works a) Obtain a plumbing and drainage works permit in accordance with the National Construction Code and the Plumbing and Drainage Act 2018.
+Prior commencing plumbing works. to b) Obtain a final plumbing and drainage works certificate verifying the work has been completed in accordance with a) above.
+Prior commencement use. to of 11) Building Works a) Obtain a building works development permit in accordance with the National Construction Code and the Planning Act 2016 .
+Prior commencing building works. to b) Obtain a Form 21 Final Inspection Certificate verifying the work has been completed in accordance with a) above.
+Prior commencement use. to of